xu-jerry/LAHacks2021/README.md

 # Caligo

+> Caligo - (latin) darkness

-Chrome extension created for LA Hacks 2021, over the course of a week.
+Caligo is a Chrome extension created over the course of a week for LA Hacks 2021, Level Up track.
 This extension allows you to enable dark mode and change the default fonts on any webpage!
 We created this using HTML/CSS, Javascript, and Chrome's APIs.

 ## Table of Contents